Brooklyn, Buenos Aires and Ultimo: precincts with a purpose

 It is also important to create the conditions for a more organic creative ecosystem.
 That is the aim of our Creative Districts policy: to lay down specific conditions that will allow for a community to be born naturally in a given territory.
 In our three creative districts we offer tax benefits for companies and organisations undertaking a cultural mission in the territory, and we work with them to help them have a more profound impact on the community.

 KC: Certainly our free, public events are important, but we also share community spirit by being supportive of our neighborhood businesses and organisations.
 And, by offering programs that appeal to families, children, and marginalised peoples - and by presenting BAM as an accessible place - we hope to create an organisation that has something for everyone.
 Our programming can also address current social and political issues or provide forums for discussion - efforts we see as the responsibility of a leading community organisation.

-Stay connected with UTS Innovation, Entrepreneurship and Creative Intelligence Unit — sign up to our newsletter and visit entrepreneurship.uts.edu.au for more.
+Stay connected with UTS Innovation and Entrepreneurship - sign up to our newsletter and visit entrepreneurship.uts.edu.au for more.